cmohge1/lrbs-digital-scholarly-editing/day_3_plan.md

 <ul>We now know that it is unwise to privilege A or B. Both texts were published after Marlowe's death, and both involved the influence of many hands other than Marlowe.
 During Boas's and Greg's time, the assumption was simply that the A text was corrupt because it was shorter and had mistakes.
 But it now appears that both the A and B texts had corruptions.</ul>

+<ul>But sometimes we have cases of two minor substantive variants in two authorial versions, like Herman Melville's <em>Moby-Dick</em>.</ul>

-<ul>Let's divert for a moment to consider Herman Melville's <em>Moby-Dick</em>.
-Ahab's soliloquy in Chapter 132, "The Symphony" includes an excellent textual editing puzzle: <br />
+<ul>Let's divert for a moment to consider Ahab's soliloquy in Chapter 132 ("The Symphony") of <em>Moby-Dick</em>, which includes an excellent textual editing puzzle: <br />
 <br />
 First American edition reads, "Is Ahab, Ahab?"<br />
 First English edition reads: "Is it Ahab, Ahab?"